Quiz: Why Can’t Sleep?

-Without a good night’s sleep, your energy level tanks, your mood turns sour, and you lose the ability to make good decisions.
+Achieving a good night’s sleep is essential for maintaining your energy levels, mood, and decision-making abilities.
+Certain habits and conditions, such as using sleeping pills, excessive caffeine, and irregular sleep patterns, can disrupt sleep, leading to long-term insomnia.
 If you suffer from frequent nights of tossing and turning, waking up too early, or feeling exhausted without knowing why, you may feel hopeless.
 However, finding out if you have a sleep disorder may help you find the best solutions for your insomnia.
 Let’s take a look at the most common sleep disorders and the questions to ask when you wonder, “Why can’t I sleep?”
 The quiz questions below will help you see if therapeutic treatments may help you sleep better and wake up refreshed.

 Sleep Apnea

 Sleep apnea is a disorder where you struggle to breathe at night.
 You can live with this condition without realizing you have it!
-The severity of sleep apnea may cause other health issues.
+The severity of sleep apnea may cause other health issues and significantly impact your sleep quality.
 To see if you may suffer from sleep apnea, answer these questions about your habits:

 If you answered yes to more than half of these questions, consider contacting your ENT doctor to set up a sleep study with our sleep clinic.
 Spending a night under observation with us can help us see whether you may suffer from sleep apnea.